Brooklands Fun Day – At The Community Park, Brooklands, Weybridge Surrey

 Photos Credit: Our thanks to Keith from Brooklands Museum for many of the photos to help publicise this charity event.

 Live music from local bands.
-This year’s bands to be announced, in 2018 we were entertained by KT66 and The Danny Lee Band.
+We are pleased to announce that we will again be entertained by KT66 and The Danny Lee Band.

 Click on the + below to read more about the bands.
 You can hear the Danny Lee band playing Pink Floyd’s ‘Wish You Were Here’ in this video.